Zirconium

 Key Applications

-The primary end-uses of Zirconium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Zirconium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Chemical processing equipment — Zirconium plays a vital role in chemical processing equipment, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Chemical processing equipment - Zirconium is valued in chemical processing equipment for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook